 Ridgeway High School offers the Duke of Edinburgh’s Award scheme to students in Years 10 and 11.

-Click for news of the latest expedition walk, April 2016.
+Click for news of the a typical expedition walk, April 2016.

 Mr Barney, our Network Coordinator and a former student of the school, helps to run our Duke of Edinburgh’s Award programme.
 He is passionate about what the Award offers.